About WLC

 Co-curricular activities

 The Wisconsin Lutheran College Warriors compete in 19 NCAA Division III sports through the Northern Athletics Collegiate Conference.
 The college also offers Esports at the varsity and recreational levels.
-WLC students can take part in intramural sports, a concert band and jazz band, two auditioned choirs, instrumental and vocal ensembles, and more than 40 student-run clubs and organizations.
+WLC students can take part in intramural sports, a concert band and jazz band, two auditioned choirs, instrumental and vocal ensembles, theatre productions, and more than 35 student-run clubs and organizations.

 When a handful of dedicated Christian men gathered to organize this liberal arts college in the early 1970s, they had little more than a strong faith in God and great determination.
 They had no facilities and no faculty.
 By the grace of God they opened the junior college in the fall of 1973 with a part-time faculty and two dozen students.
 It wasn’t until two years later that the school, affiliated with the Wisconsin Evangelical Lutheran Synod, had its first full-time president.